DocumentWDP-1

 1.3 Design Goals

-- Intuitive codes: Letters suggest meaning (E=Error, W=Warning, etc.)
+• Mnemonic codes: Letters that suggest meaning (E=Error, W=Warning, etc.)

 2. Severity Levels#